Struggling to Hire ServiceNow Professionals? - Here's why

 The demand for talent globally is at its peak, yet the volume of candidates has not kept pace with the number of jobs.
 Therefore, companies that require the skills are facing significantly more challenges than before and companies under threat of losing the skills are fighting harder than ever to retain their talent.

 Companies are no longer able to get away with keeping their internal culture a secret.
-In fact, the more transparent companies are about their business, the more likely they’re able to attract potential high-level ServiceNow candidates.
+In fact, the more transparent companies are about their business, the more likely they are able to attract potential high-level ServiceNow candidates.

-Poor candidate experiences aren’t exclusive to the interaction a hiring manager or recruiter has with a candidate; it’s also the way candidates navigate the entire application process.
+Poor candidate experiences are not exclusive to the interaction a hiring manager or recruiter has with a candidate; it’s also the way candidates navigate the entire application process.
 One of the reasons companies lose great talent is because they create unnecessary mazes for applicants to jump through.

 If you want to attract and win over ServiceNow talent, you must start by assessing your current recruitment strategy from start to finish and close any gaps that pose challenges for potential candidates.
 Developing a smooth and easy flow helps strengthen the way applicants navigate the recruitment process creating an overall positive candidate experience.